 Instructions

-- For the filling add milk, sugar, poppy seed, semolina and the lemon zest to a saucepan.
+1. For the filling, add milk, sugar, poppy seed, semolina and the lemon zest to a saucepan.
 Heat the mixture while stirring constantly (or it will burn).
 The mixture will thicken after a while.
 Remove from the heat and add vanilla extract and rum (optional).
 Incorporate well and then set aside to cool down.

-- Preheat the oven to 350˚F (175°C).
-Roll out the dough in shape of a rectangle on a floured surface.
+4. Preheat the oven to 180°C (350°F).
+Roll out the dough in the shape of a rectangle on a floured surface.
 The long side should be about as long as your baking sheet is wide.
-Spread the poppy seed mixture on top (if it is too thick, add some milk to make it softer).
+Spread the poppy seed mixture on top (if it is too thick, add some milk to soften it).
 Form a roll, starting from the longer side of the rectangle.
-Place on a baking sheet prepared with baking parchment.
+Place it on a baking sheet prepared with baking parchment.
 Cut the roll lengthwise into two strings with a sharp knife.
-Braid the two strings – don’t worry if the filling can be seen, that’s fine.
-Mix the egg with milk and brush the loaf and bake for 30-35 minutes.
-Take out of the oven and let cool down completely on a wire rack.
+Braid the two strings, don’t worry if the filling can be seen, that’s fine.
+Mix the egg with milk, brush the loaf with it and bake it for about 30-35 minutes.
+Take the braided loaf out of the oven and let it cool down completely on a wire rack.

 Notes